QAInsights/apache-jmeter-course/responses/01-ThreadGroup.md

 4. Push the JMeter test plan to your repo

 After successful push, I will let you know the next steps.

+**Tips**
+📌 Whenever you want to add any type of elements, just right click on the appropriate parent element.

+📌 If you want to delete any element, press `Delete` key in your keyboard.
+ > ⚠ **CAUTION:** Undo is not possible in JMeter.

+📌 Instead of deleting, you can disable the element by clicking on `right clicking on it > Disable`.